captkirk88/monkeyspeak/wiki/Libraries.md

 (1:252) and table % contains {...}
 (5:252) with table % remove key {...}
 (1:253) and table % does not contain {...}
-(1:254) and table % contains #
+(5:253) with table % join the contents and put it into variable % (1:254) and table % contains #
 (1:255) and table % does not contain #
 (0:300) when timer # goes off,